 - Custom Url: It is possible to download the signing-key outside of LCM and to host it on an internal web-server accessible to the target nodes.
 Custom repo-key-urls can be configured by editing your repository in LCM and choosing a private-repo.

 LCM is capable of installing Java for you.
-In LCM 6.0.0 through 6.5.latest, Oracle Java will be installed by default.
+In LCM 6.0.0 through 6.5.latest, Oracle Java will be installed by default, and requires a custom download-url to be specified.
 In LCM 6.7.0 and greater, OpenJDK will be installed by default.

 The OpenJDK runtime is installed from the java packages provided by the Operating System.
 See the